luizbgomide/EclipsePhase2e-ptbr/src.clean_html/SUPP/02-CO/01/10-step-9-career-path.md

 **You devote your efforts to the pursuit of knowledge.**

-Roll d100 (re-roll 00) or choose a career path.
+Roll d100 or choose a career path.
 Then jump to [Step 10: Interests](11-step-10-interests.md).

 <!--sort-->
 <!--sort-block-->